Yellowcard: 2012–2014: Southern Air and Ocean Avenue Acoustic

-Longineu Parsons III departure and Lift a Sail (2014–2015)
+2014–2015: Parsons' departure and Lift a Sail

 On February 12, 2014, it was announced that Yellowcard would be playing the entire 2014 Vans Warped Tour.
 On March 13, 2014, the band announced that drummer and founding member Longineu Parsons III had left the band.
 On March 20, Yellowcard announced it had left Hopeless Records after three years and three albums to sign a worldwide multi-album deal with Razor & Tie.
 It was then announced that a new record would be released in the fall of 2014.
 On March 24, the band announced that Nate Young from Anberlin would be playing drums on the new album and on April 14, further confirmed that he would perform with the band at the Warped Tour.

 On August 4, 2014, Yellowcard announced that the next album would be titled Lift a Sail.
 On the same day, the Yellowcard Twitter account linked to a post from AbsolutePunk.net which revealed the album's artwork and track list.
 The album would have 13 tracks.
 Also on August 4, the band announced a co-headline tour with Memphis May Fire, with special guests Emarosa.
 The tour would take place across the U.S. in the fall of 2014 and would begin the week after the album was released.
 On the 28th of the same month, it was announced that Tucker Rule, formerly of the band Thursday, would be drumming on the tour.
 On August 19, 2014, Yellowcard released the first single, "One Bedroom", as the lead single taken from Lift a Sail, which would be released October 7, 2014.

-Yellowcard toured the UK with Less Than Jake in the spring of 2015 and Australia with Mayday Parade in the summer of 2015.
-The band toured the U.S. with New Found Glory from October 18 to November 22, 2015.
-The group played one more show on December 13, 2015, in Pittsburgh, where singer Ryan Key hinted that the band would be working on a new album in 2016.
+Yellowcard toured the UK with Less Than Jake in the spring of 2015 and Australia with Mayday Parade in the summer of 2015 and in the U.S. with New Found Glory from October 18 to November 22, 2015.